 - Grind into a uniform batter.

-- Form into 1-tablespoon balls, form into tot shapes, and place onto the prepared baking sheet.
-If you’d like to have the outsides crispy, coat each ball in the remaining breadcrumbs.
-Otherwise, just place them onto the sheet.
+- Form into balls, form into tot shapes, optionally roll in additional breadcrumbs, and place onto the prepared baking sheet.

 - Bake!
 Serve warm with ketchup, if desired.